HMRC Code Of Practice 9 (COP9) Investigations

-HMRC is one of the most powerful investigating bodies with authority to conduct both civil tax investigations and criminal investigations where it is suspected that tax or duty has been evaded, under-declared or underpaid, or that a tax fraud has taken place.
+HMRC can conduct both civil tax investigations and criminal investigations where it is suspected that tax has been evaded, under-declared or underpaid, or that a tax fraud has taken place.

-If you are considering contacting an accountant or a solicitor regarding any tax Investigation, we would advise, initially, to instruct a firm of specialist solicitors.
+If you are considering contacting an accountant or a solicitor regarding a COP9 or any tax fraud investigation, we would advise, initially, to instruct a firm of specialist solicitors.

-We work very closely with Tax Accountants and regularly instruct them to advise on the quantum of any tax assessment served by HMRC.
+We work closely with tax accountants and regularly instruct them to advise on the quantum of any tax assessment served by HMRC.

 - Initial assessment of tax liability